 IV.
 Trading Risk Portfolio

-The Facility will be managed in a portfolio that will contain all the transactions relating to the Facility.
-The various risk components will be contained in the portfolio.
+The Facility will be managed on a portfolio basis taking into consideration all Transactions relating to the Facility.
+The various risk components will be assessed on a portfolio basis.

 EXPOSURE LIMITS AND MEASUREMENTS

 I. Introduction

 The Risk Management Committee has approved the commodity authorizations, volumetric limits, value at risk limits, and term limits which all EPMI and Frontera personnel must observe (Schedules A and B).
 At all times, the most restrictive measure between risk limits shall apply.